We are searching for

 A window sticker should be displayed prominently in a car's window.
 There is no regulation to where the sticker can be placed, so it may be in the driver's side or passenger side window.
 If you don't see the sticker displayed clearly, ask a staff member at the car dealership where you can find it.

 A car window sticker should automatically be provided with any new vehicle being sold in a dealership.
-If for some reason a vehicle you've purchased does not have a car window sticker, you can find one with a label lookup service.
+If for some reason a vehicle you've purchased does not have it, you can find your window sticker with a label lookup service.
 All you need is the vehicle's VIN, which can be found with a VIN lookup.

 Can You Look Up A Window Sticker With A VIN?